Essendon v Western Bulldogs (2000 AFL season)

 Essendon went into the match having won its first twenty games of the home-and-away season, needing five more wins to complete the league's first perfect season.
-In a major upset, the Western Bulldogs employed a strong zone flooding defence to win the match by eleven points, and inflicted Essendon's first and only defeat of the 2000 calendar year.
+In a major upset, the Western Bulldogs employed a strong zone-flooding defence to win the match by eleven points and inflict Essendon's first and only defeat of the 2000 calendar year.

 Background

 With twenty consecutive wins to start the twenty-two match 2000 AFL season, Essendon had already secured the season's minor premiership and top seeding by the time it faced the Western Bulldogs at Colonial Stadium.
 It now needed only two more wins to finish with a 22–0 record and become the first club since in 1929 to complete an undefeated home-and-away season, and five more wins to complete a perfect season for the first time in VFL/AFL history.
 Its active twenty-game winning streak was the second-longest in VFL/AFL history, only three wins short of Geelong's all-time record of 23 wins, set in 1952–1953.